 Picture yourself enjoying a Saturday on the water when suddenly your boat bursts into flames or starts taking on water.
 Sound terrible?
 Without knowing the history of a boat before you buy, this nightmare could become a reality quicker than you think.
 Boats are frequently involved in accidents that cause lasting consequences for owners down the line.
 The mission of Boat History Report is to find, document, and disclose as much information as possible about every individual boat in and out of the water today.
 In doing so, they empower consumers to make educated purchases and protect themselves from costly mistakes.

 Many consumers will look at a boat that appears to be shipshape and dismiss any possibility of it having been involved in a collision, stolen, run aground, damaged in a hurricane, sunk, swamped, or any other serious incident.
 In reality, however, there are many instances where vessels have sustained multiple collisions and are being sold to unsuspecting buyers without disclosure.
-This jet ski for instance, has been involved in SIX individual accidents!
+This jet ski for instance, has been involved in SEVEN individual accidents!
 JetSki Report

 In the photos above, the boat’s fiberglass and gelcoat are repaired so well that one would never suspect it having been in an accident.
 What you can’t see though, are the repairs done to the electrical wiring strewn across the opening.
 If the wiring was repaired using subpar connections, corrosion can occur causing sporadic electrical failures and a fire hazard at sea.
 There is also a likelihood of water intrusion, which could cause mold, rotting of wooden stringers or bulkheads, and a host of other expensive repairs.
 Knowing if a vessel has been involved in an incident such as this can prevent hidden consequences that are often catastrophic.